Towards a general-purpose foundation model for fMRI analysis: Abstract

 \section{Abstract}

-Functional Magnetic Resonance Imaging (fMRI) is crucial for studying brain function and diagnosing neurological disorders.
-However, existing methods for fMRI analysis suffer from reproducibility and transferability challenges, due to complex pre-processing pipelines and task-specific model designs.
-In this work, we introduce a \textbf{Neuro}imaging Foundation Model with \textbf{S}patial-\textbf{T}emporal \textbf{O}ptimized and \textbf{R}presentation \textbf{M}odeling (NeuroSTORM) that learns generalizable representations directly from 4D fMRI volumes, and achieves efficient pre-trained knowledge transfer across diverse downstream applications.
-Specifically, NeuroSTORM is pre-trained on a remarkable 28.65 million fMRI frames ($>$9,000 hours) collected from over 50,000 subjects, spanning multiple centers and covering ages 5 to 100.
-NeuroSTORM employs a shifted scanning strategy based on a Mamba backbone, enabling efficient direct processing of 4D fMRI volumes.
-Moreover, we introduce a spatial-temporal optimized pre-training strategy coupled with a task-specific prompt tuning technique, learning transferable fMRI features for efficient downstream adaptation.
-Experimental results show that NeuroSTORM consistently outperforms existing methods across five diverse downstream tasks: age and gender prediction, phenotype prediction, disease diagnosis, fMRI(-to-image) retrieval, and task-based fMRI (tfMRI) state classification.
-To further validate the clinical utility of NeuroSTORM, we evaluate it on two clinical datasets comprising patients with 17 different diagnoses from hospitals in the United States, South Korea, and Australia.
-NeuroSTORM maintains high relevance in predicting psychological/cognitive phenotypes and achieves the best disease diagnosis performance among all existing methods.
-In summary, NeuroSTORM offers a standardized, open-source foundation model to enhance reproducibility and transferability in fMRI analysis for clinical applications. \end{spacing}
+Functional MRI (fMRI) is crucial for studying brain function and diagnosing neurological disorders.
+However, existing analysis methods suffer from reproducibility and transferability challenges due to complex preprocessing pipelines and task-specific model designs.
+In this work, we introduce a \textbf{Neuro}imaging Foundation Model with \textbf{S}patial-\textbf{T}emporal \textbf{O}ptimized and \textbf{R}epresentation \textbf{M}odeling (NeuroSTORM) that learns generalizable representations directly from 4D fMRI volumes and enables efficient transfer to diverse downstream applications.
+Specifically, NeuroSTORM is pre-trained on 28.65 million fMRI frames from over 50,000 subjects, spanning multiple centers and ages 5 to 100.
+It combines an efficient spatiotemporal modeling design and lightweight task adaptation to enable scalable pre-training and fast transfer to downstream applications.
+Here we show that NeuroSTORM consistently outperforms existing methods across five downstream tasks, including demographic prediction, phenotype prediction, disease diagnosis, re-identification, and state classification.
+On two multi-hospital clinical cohorts with 17 diagnoses, NeuroSTORM achieves the best diagnosis performance while remaining predictive of psychological and cognitive phenotypes.
+These results suggest that NeuroSTORM could become a standardized foundation model for reproducible and transferable fMRI analysis.